-If you own a property and have a healthy life insurance policy, many UK estates will easily exceed this threshold.
+If not written in trust, the value of your life insurance forms part of your legal estate.
+If you own a property and a healthy life insurance policy, many UK estates can easily exceed this threshold.

-You might think your estate would never exceed the threshold, but, remember it includes any savings and possessions you have too, as well as your property and life insurance policy.
+You may think your estate could never exceed the threshold, but, remember it includes any savings and possessions you have, as well as your property and life insurance policy.

 Also, large assets like properties, are likely to increase in value over time.
 So, if you set up your life policy 20 years ago, your home is probably worth much more now.

 According to Zoopla, house prices in England increased +271.27% in the last 20 years.
 In 2017, the average cost of a house in the South East was £415,084 and £671,047 in London.